 Kate Macer : Alejandro works for the fucking Colombian Cartel!

 Matt : He works for the competition.
 Alejandro works for anyone who will point him toward the people who made him.
 Us.
 Them.
 Anyone who will turn him loose.
 So, he can get the person that cut off his wife’s head, and threw his daughter into a vat of acid.
 Yeah.
 That’s what we’re dealing with.”

 Matt is likely to think of moral behavior on a cost-benefit analysis basis, and to consider that sometimes you have to commit morally wrong acts to get to an ultimately-more-important place.
 “You’ve got to break a few eggs if you want to make an omelet,” for example.
 It’s not so far as Might makes right, because that would describe someone more self-centered and amoral.
 Hitler typifies might makes right.
 He might have said, “I don’t care how many goddamned eggs I have to break, this country deserves an omelet, and by God I am going to make a fucking omelet if I have to kill anyone standing in my way!”
 Hitler also perfectly exemplified “might makes right,” meaning, “If I have power, whatever I say GOES!”
-Unfortunately, that kind of narcissistic, unscrupulous, wanton behavior also characterizes the current president of the United States to a large degree.
+Unfortunately, that kind of narcissistic, unscrupulous, wanton behavior also characterizes the former president of the United States to a large degree.

 I thought of the similarities with the movie Traffic, starring Michael Douglas and again, Benicio del Toro.
 Here are a few that are relevant to morality, character, and righteousness:

 “In Mexico, law enforcement is an entrepreneurial activity”;

 “What’s Washington like?
 Well its like Calcutta, surrounded by beggars.
 The only difference is the beggars in Washington wear 1500 dollar suits and they don’t say please or thank you”;